Icy-Guo/Pig-Game/README.md

 ## Description

-Pig is a simple and fun dice game first described in print by John Scarne in 1945.
+Pig Game is a simple and fun dice game first described in print by John Scarne in 1945.
 Players take turns to roll a single die as many times as they wish, adding all roll results to a running total.
 However, if a player rolls a 1, they lose their gained score for that turn and it becomes the next player's turn.

 ## Rules